archmetalDBM/GlobaLID-App/doc/references.md

     northern Greece, Economic Geology, 84(5), 1210–34.
     DOI:<a href="https://doi.org/10.2113/gsecongeo.84.5.1210" target="_blank">10.2113/gsecongeo.84.5.1210</a>

+-   Kamona, A. F., Lévêque, J., Friedrich, G., and Haack, U., 1999, Lead isotopes of the carbonate-hosted Kabwe, Tsumeb, and Kipushi Pb-Zn-Cu sulphide deposits in relation to Pan African orogenesis in the Damaran-Lufilian Fold Belt of Central Africa, Mineralium Deposita, 34(3), 273–83.
+    DOI:<a href="https://doi.org/10.1007/s001260050203" target="_blank">10.1007/s001260050203</a>

 -   Kirnbauer, T., Wagner, T., Taubald, H., and Bode, M., 2012, Post-Variscan hydrothermal vein mineralization, Taunus, Rhenish Massif (Germany): Constraints from stable and radiogenic isotope data, Ore Geology Reviews, 48, 239–57.
     DOI:<a href="https://doi.org/10.1016/j.oregeorev.2012.03.010" target="_blank">10.1016/j.oregeorev.2012.03.010</a>

+-   Koppel, V. H., and Saager, R., 1974, Lead Isotope Evidence on the Detrital Origin of Witwatersrand Pyrites and its Bearing on the Provenance of the Witwatersrand Gold, Economic Geology, 69(3), 318–31.
+    DOI:<a href="https://doi.org/10.2113/gsecongeo.69.3.318" target="_blank">10.2113/gsecongeo.69.3.318</a>

 -   Kouzmanov, K., Moritz, R., Von Quadt, A., Chiaradia, M., Peytcheva, I., Fontignie, D., Ramboz, C., and Bogdanov, K., 2009, Late